What You Need To Know About The Air-Dock Inflatable Boat Lift

 Why Get An Inflatable Boat Lift

 They are gentle on your boat.
 Hard docking systems that you drive your boat up on are tough on the hull of your boat.
-Over time, hard docks scrape the beautiful finish and scratch the hull.
+Over time, hard lifts scrape the beautiful finish and scratch the hull.

 There is no corrosion.
 Other than d-rings the dock is not a hunk of metal sitting in water.
+Corrosion is

 The Air-Dock lift system is easier to self-install than other docks.
 Also, they last anywhere from 12-15 years!